 Moreover, all birds whose down goes into commercial goods are ultimately shipped to slaughterhouses, where they’re hung upside down, their throats are cut, and their bodies are plunged into the scalding-hot water of a defeathering tank.

 More than 40 airlines have banned the transport of wildlife trophies so that hunters such as Walter Palmer can’t import the heads of animals like Cecil the lion.
 However, UPS refuses to join the ban and continues to support the hunting of exotic animals—even in the wake of the recent slaughter of Zimbabwe’s largest elephant.
 You can tell UPS that supporting trophy hunts is unacceptable by clicking below.

-Everywhere that eyewitnesses from PETA and its affiliates go, they see the same disturbing behavior: Sheep are beaten, kicked, stomped on, mutilated, and killed for their wool.
-The best way to stop this abuse?
-Pledge to go wool-free this winter!
+Everywhere that eyewitnesses from PETA and its affiliates go, they see the same disturbing behavior: Sheep are beaten, kicked, stomped on, mutilated, and killed in the wool industry.

-9. Live Pigs Cut Into for Military Training
+9. Live Pigs and Goats Are Cut Into for Military Training

-PETA’s eyewitness investigations have documented that pigs are shot in the face and cut open while alive and that goats’ legs are hacked off with tree trimmers during military trauma training courses.
+PETA’s eyewitness investigations have documented that pigs are shot in the face and cut open while still alive and that goats’ legs are hacked off with tree trimmers during military trauma-training courses.

-On today’s factory farms, animals are crammed by the thousands into filthy, windowless sheds and stuffed into wire cages and metal crates.
+On today’s farms, animals are crammed by the thousands into filthy, windowless sheds and stuffed into wire cages and metal crates.
 With so many delicious plant-based options on the market, it’s hard to believe that anyone is still supporting this cruel industry.
-But you can pledge to go vegan today, order a vegan starter kit (on us!), and start saving up to 100 animals a year.
+You can pledge to go vegan today, order a vegan starter kit (on us!), and start saving nearly 200 animals a year.